AI-Powered Long COVID Research

 What causes long COVID?

 Four leading hypotheses: (1) viral persistence in tissue reservoirs, (2) autoimmunity triggered by molecular mimicry, (3) microclotting and endothelial dysfunction, (4) gut dysbiosis with reduced serotonin production.
-These mechanisms likely overlap and vary between patients.
+These mechanisms likely overlap and vary between patients, and a brief tries to map a given case to which of these is most plausible based on symptoms and labs.

 Can metformin prevent long COVID?

 The COVID-OUT trial showed metformin reduced long COVID incidence by 41% when started within 3 days of symptom onset.
 The mechanism may involve anti-inflammatory effects, viral replication inhibition, and metabolic protection.
-This is one of the strongest preventive interventions identified to date.
+This is one of the strongest preventive interventions identified to date — but it's a prevention finding, not a treatment claim, and any decision to take it should be discussed with a clinician.

 What are microclots in long COVID?

 Amyloid fibrin microclots — abnormally resistant to fibrinolysis — have been found in long COVID patients' blood.
 These may impair capillary blood flow and oxygen delivery, explaining fatigue and cognitive symptoms.
-Anticoagulant and fibrinolytic protocols are being studied.
+Anticoagulant and fibrinolytic protocols are being studied; a brief will note where the evidence currently sits and what testing some research clinics are using.